Jonathan Rowan: Grimsby Town

-Rowan was added to the Mariners squad in the summer of 2000 by manager Alan Buckley, however following Buckley's dismissal it was his replacement Lennie Lawrence that handed Rowan his debut.
+Rowan was added to the Mariners squad in the summer of 2000 by manager Alan Buckley, however following Buckley's dismissal it would be his replacement Lennie Lawrence that handed Rowan his debut.
 He made that debut on 26 September 2000 when he came on as a 76th minute replacement for Daryl Clare in a League Cup 2nd round 1st leg match with Wolverhampton Wanderers and with what was his first touch of the ball he hit in Grimsby's third goal of the night which turned out to be the winning goal in a 3–2 win for The Mariners.
-Rowan featured in a further seven matches during the 2000–2001 season and by the time the next summer came around Rowan's performances in the club's pre-season tour of Scandinavia earned him the opportunity to start the new season as one of the club's favoured forwards.
-He straight away formed a forward partnership with Phil Jevons that saw the club rise briefly to the top of the First Division, he was also ever present and started in the historic 2–1 League Cup victory over Liverpool during the 2001–2002 season.
-However following injury problems, Rowan found himself mainly sidelined for the next couple of seasons, and when he was fit he often found himself only playing a cameo part in the first team affairs.
+Rowan featured in a further seven matches during the 2000–2001 season.
+Over the off-season following a pre-season tour of Scandinavia several injuries to other forwards had earned him the opportunity to start the 2001–02 season as a first team regular and he quickly formed a partnership with Phil Jevons that saw the club rise briefly to the top of the First Division.
+Rowan started the 2–1 League Cup victory away at Liverpool before being replaced by Michael Boulding in the 81st minute.
+However following injury problems, Rowan found himself mainly side lined for the next couple of seasons, and played a considerable amount less.
 This eventually led to his exit from Blundell Park following the conclusion of the 2003–2004 season.
 Whilst with Grimsby Rowan was considered capable of playing at the highest level, but ongoing injury problems at a relatively young age meant his time with the Mariners represented the peak of his footballing career.